 - Family Guy only has one, oddly.
 It was from season 9, where Chris and Meg went to a party, Stewie and Brian dealt with a bully that stole Stewie's candy and Quagmire getting revenge for a prank by Peter and Joe.
 Lois becomes the bully for the bullies and actually scares Stewie a bit, Quagmire pretends to be possessed by a Japanese World War II pilot, and MEG AND CHRIS ACCIDENTALLY MAKE OUT WITH EACH OTHER.

 - Scaredy Squirrel make fun of the holiday and called it Halloweekend, making it a Parody Episode.
-Scaredy prove to a Camp Gay bird (e.i. his boss) that he can scare people.
-But got yelled at by his boss's mom.
+Scaredy proves to a Camp Gay bird (that is, his boss) that he can scare people.
+But his boss' mom yelled at Scaredy.

 - The 2010 version of Pound Puppies had "A Nightmare on Pound Street".
 It wasn't a Halloween Episode in the sense of the "Treehouse of Horror", but it was set on Halloween, and the hopeful adoptee was a "creepy-looking" puppy named Freddy.

 - Danger Mouse had "The Good, the Bad and the Motionless", which took place on Halloween, as DM tells Colonel K that Penfold is carving up a swede.

 Colonel K: Good heavens, DM.
 I didn't know he could play tennis!